good-loop/doc/pages/dev/flow-direct-tag-or-safeframe-advert.md

 12. `visible`
 13. if (click-to-open) then...
 14. `mouseover` (not on touch devices)
+14a. (if serving into SafeFrame or other frame container) UnitJS requests expansion from frame API 14b.
+UnitJS receives confirmation that frame has expanded
 15. `open`
 16. `startvideo`
 17. `elapse` (sent every 5 seconds whilst the video is playing)